SwiftOnTap/Docs/template.md

             }

-- Rule: Each variable, structure, function, and any other type that is necessary to understand the core concept of a symbol should be given a clear and distinct name.
+- Rule F): Each variable, structure, function, and any other type that is necessary to understand the core concept of a symbol should be given a clear and distinct name.
 That name should describe its particular purpose in the specific context where it is declared.
 Any type that is not central to the core idea of the symbol, should employ the "Banana"+Type naming convention.
 See the Banana naming convention section for more.
  - Incorrect: ExampleView should be "BananaView""

          struct ExampleView: View {